ryanbrewerstrata/git-gud/notes.md

+# git-gud
+Inspired by that Rust guy's tutorial, [A half Hour to Learn Rust](https://fasterthanli.me/articles/a-half-hour-to-learn-rust).

+As a theme, You are a datascientist and notice there is bad data in the list of Bee Swatter's Midwest Regional 2022 Hi Scores Dataset.
+Specifically, it is missing your top score.

+Never petty, simply wanting to shine a light on the situation, download the data set, make a change, and push it back so the world can see the Truth!

+Truth, after all, still does matter.

-# Objective 1: Identify Core Concepts of Version Control
+## Objective 1: Identify Core Concepts of Version Control

-> Keywords are `highlighted`, and are important to know.
+> Keywords are `highlighted`, and are worth understanding.

 1. A `repository` is where your code is stored.
 It can be thought of as a folder or hard drive.
 2. Copies of a repository can live anywhere: on a web server like Github.com or on your hard drive.
 In other words, copies are `distributed` across one or many physical locations.